In chemistry, we use the term ‘pure‘ to describe a substance that only contains one element or compound.

-Most mixtures can be physically separated by various physical methods, such as:
+Most mixtures can be separated by various physical methods, such as:

-We can determine whether a substance is pure or impure by examining the melting and boiling points of the substance.
-Pure substances have specific and fixed melting and boiling points.
+We can determine the purity of a substance by examining its melting and boiling points.
+Pure substances have specific, fixed melting and boiling points.
 For example, gold has a melting point of 1063°C, while water has a boiling point of 100°C.

-In contrast, mixtures have melting and boiling points that occur over a range of temperatures.
-This is due to the presence of different substances.
+In contrast, mixtures display melting and boiling points over a range of temperatures due to the presence of various substances.